- 5 hrs ago Love Playing With Colours? Then Janhvi Kapoor And Pooja Hegde’s Multicolour Fashion Pieces Are For You!

 - Finance Best Tax Saving FDs With Good Returns Up To 7.25%

 - Travel 10 Best Places To Visit In Assam In March

 Makar Sankranti is, of course, the most awaited Hindu festival during winters.
 It marks the time when people gather together to have fun dancing, singing and eating peanuts and seasonal sweets together.
 People take a holy bath on this day and make donations.
 Thus, along with the fun-filled activities, such rituals are also performed on this day.

 There is also a Shubh Muhurta during which the donations should ideally be made.
-The festival which generally occurs on 14 January will be observed on 15 January this year.
-The Shubh Muhurta for making donations would begin from 1.24 pm on 14 January and will continue the entire day on 15 January 2019.
+The festival will be observed on 15 January this year.
+The Sankranti Moment will be at 02:22 am on 15 January 2020.
+The Punya Kaal will begin from 07:19 am and end at 12:31 pm.
+The Maha Punya Kaal will start from 07:19 to 09:03 am and the Sankranti snan (bath) time will begin from the morning of 15 January 2020.
 It is said that there are 5 reasons why this festival is celebrated.
 Take a look.

 One Of The Most Important Hindu Festivals

 Makar Sankranti is one of the most popular Hindu festivals that are celebrated in the entire country.
 Prime festivals are celebrated in different seasons of the year, such as Holi, Diwali, Ugadi, Durga Puja, etc. This festival falls during winters.
 With different sweets and seasonal dishes, this festival brings with it an opportunity for people and communities to come closer.